Bulletins

 Engineering

-Fraudulent USDOT Faxes Resurface
+Fraudulent USDOT Faxes/Email Resurface

-As we have advised you in the past to beware, recently several MITA members have received what appears to be official letters from the USDOT requesting specific bank account information.
-Although the fax letters are very official looking on USDOT Procurement Office letterhead, we have confirmed with the USDOT’s Office
+As we have advised you in the past to beware, recently several MITA members have received what appears to be official letters (and emails) from the USDOT requesting specific bank account information.
+Although they are very official looking on USDOT Procurement Office letterhead, we have confirmed with the USDOT’s Office

 Legislative